SteCiu01/Power-BI-HTML-Templates/HTML-Waterfall-Visual/README.md

-*Disclaimer: during the creation of these cards I relied heavily on GitHub Copilot used in VS Code, to manupulate the .pbip files and do some "heavy lifting" such as: repetitive code continuation after setting the standard, deep code commenting, bulk operations.*
+*Disclaimer: during the creation of this visual I relied heavily on GitHub Copilot used in VS Code, to manupulate the .pbip files and do some "heavy lifting" such as: repetitive code continuation after setting the standard, deep code commenting, bulk operations.*

 ## How to use it